 Such a belief insists that if we want to change the operation of the biological machine then we must change its chemistry.
 This belief system emphasizing “chemistry” leads to a healing modality that focuses upon the use of drugs…allopathic medicine.
 However, conventional medicine is no longer scientific in that it still emphasizes the Newtonian idea of a mechanistic world and does not recognize the role of the invisible moving forces that comprise the world of quantum mechanics.

-Tomorrow I will discuss physics understanding of energy and conclude on why it is necessary that biology incorporate an understanding of energetics and energy fields.
+Let’s discuss physics’ understanding of energy and conclude on why it is necessary that biology incorporate an understanding of energetics and energy fields.